lknak/tigr/README.md

 - Output files will be written to `./output/[ENV]/[EXP NAME]` where the experiment name is uniquely generated based on the date.
 The file `progress.csv` contains statistics logged over the course of training.
+We also provide online evaluation via tensorboard located in the `/tensorboard` folder.
+Use `tensorboard --logdir=./output/[ENV]/[EXP NAME]/tensorboard` for visualizations of learning curves and the current embeddings.

 ### Troubleshoot